Spotlight (film): Plot

-As they are about to go to print, Robinson admits that he learned during the investigation that he was sent a list of 20 sexually abusive priests by lawyer Eric MacLeish in 1993, on which Robinson never followed up.
-Baron still commends Robinson and the Spotlight team's efforts to expose the crimes now.
-The story goes to print with a weblink to the documents that expose Law's inaction and a phone number for victims of abusive priests.
+Before the story runs, Robinson confesses that in 1993, before he joined the Spotlight team, plaintiffs' attorney Eric MacLeish gave him a list of 20 sexually abusive priests, but he ran only a minor story and never followed up.
+He did not remember the list until Spotlight began investigating the Archdiocese.
+Baron acknowledges that reporters do not always get it right and commends Robinson and his team for exposing the crimes now.
+The story runs with a web link to the documents exposing Law's cover-up and a hotline for victims of abusive priests.
 The next morning, the team is inundated with calls from victims coming forward to tell their stories.